Best Beginner Paddleboard Under $500 — What to Prioritize and What to Skip

 Boards Actually Worth Buying Under $500

-- D-ring leash attachment point — this should be on the tail of the board, not just the nose
+- D-ring leash attachment point — should be on the tail of the board, not just the nose

 What to Avoid — Marketing Red Flags at This Price Point